Cheap Eats · Comfort food · Fast Food

 We enjoyed the Rotisserie Chicken Salad ($7.50) the next day for lunch.
 It’s a creamy mix of mayo, celery, and green onion, rich and sturdy enough to hold up against a bed of crisp lettuce and sour dough bread.
 I wish I could make chicken salad this good.

-Doughlicious and Doughboy in Calgary
+Doughlicious and Doughboy in Calgary: Saturday special

 I’ve heard great things about Doughlicious, a family-owned Mediterranean one-stop market in Calgary’s Greenview Industrial / McCall area, but didn’t venture in until this weekend.
 I’m late to the party, and that’s entirely on me.
 Let’s listen to Peaches and Cream by 112 for this one.